LucaLeonx/ing-sw-2024-Leonzio-Lanza-LaGioia-Mauro/CodexNaturalis/deliverables/final/uml/view/tuiNotes.md

 ◰ : \u25F0            SYMBOL TO SIGNAL THE FACT YOU ARE GETTING POINT BASED ON ANGLES COVERED ❕:\u2755            SYMBOL USED TO SAY FOR EACH " | " IN A GOLD CARD.

-Every emoji alligned perfectly with the other.
+Every emoji aligned perfectly with the other.
 Test for correct alignment:
 🍄   🍄   🍄   🍄   🍄   🍄   🍄   🍄   🍄   🍄   🍄   🍄   🍄   🍄   🍄   🍄
 🐺   🐺   🐺   🐺   🐺   🐺   🐺   🐺   🐺   🐺   🐺   🐺   🐺   🐺   🐺   🐺